 And don’t forget to reiterate your next steps in your video’s supporting message copy.
 The action you want prospects to take next should be crystal clear.

-Once you’re up and running, there are a few simple things you can do to ensure you get the most bang for your buck out of video.
+Once you’re up and running, you can do a few simple things to ensure you get the most bang for your buck out of video.

-This means you have to focus on the most important part of your message.
+This means you must focus on your message’s most important part.

 It’s a good way to show you respect the prospect’s time.
 Plus, people are more likely to watch your entire video if it’s shorter.

-While 52% of people will watch a video all the way through, regardless of length, more than two-thirds of people will stick around to the end if it’s less than 60 seconds long, according to research from our 2019 Video in Business Benchmark Report.
+While 53% of people will watch a video all the way through, regardless of length, 66% will stick around to the end if it’s less than 60 seconds long, according to research from our Video in Business Benchmark Report.

 While it’s perfectly okay to record videos throughout the day as you need them, you’ll be much more efficient if you figure out what videos you’ll need that day (or week) and record them all in a single time block.

-This allows you to get your recording spot set up once and helps you get you in the video making zone.
-Once you’re warmed up, it’ll take no time at all to record dozens of videos at a time.
+This lets you set your recording spot up once and helps you get into the video-making zone.
+Once you’re warmed up, recording dozens of videos will take no time.